Website Security Basics

 As mentioned before, there is no ceiling for steps you can take to optimize site and server security.
 Nonetheless, it’s impossible to reach 100% security.

 Our beloved internet is an ongoing security battlefield.
 Technology is constantly changing, in part because the bad guys are looking for new ways to crack the code, while the good guys are thinking of new ways to prevent it from happening.

-Whoever your development partner is, they should take basic security measures to monitor your site and servers, provide sound recommendations to enhance your security levels, and have a solid Emergency Action Plan just in case.
+Whoever your development partner is, they should take basic website security measures to monitor your site and servers, provide sound recommendations to enhance your security levels, and have a solid Emergency Action Plan just in case.
 Below are the 5 steps fjorge takes for our Emergency Action Plan:

-- Use a Monitoring System: We monitor site activity using a variety of tools, including StatusCake, and receive alerts if any activity indicates a site could be down or compromised.
+- Use a Monitoring System.
+We monitor site activity using a variety of tools, including StatusCake, and receive alerts if any activity indicates a site could be down or compromised.

-- Have a Dedicated Action Team: The 3-person Action Team then splits up responsibilities to troubleshoot and repair any site files, scripts, or codebase associated with the compromise, plus identify and patch the source of the intrusion, then relaunch your repaired site.
+- Have a Dedicated Action Team.
+The 3-person Action Team then splits up responsibilities to troubleshoot and repair any site files, scripts, or codebase associated with the compromise, plus identify and patch the source of the intrusion, then relaunch your repaired site.
 Their other responsibilities are delegated or put on pause until the site is in a stable condition.

 fjorge has a dedicated CMS Managed Services team with several plan options available.
-Our priority is the security and sustained functionality of your site.
+Our priority is website security and sustained functionality of your site.
 Plans are month-to-month and can be upgraded or canceled at any time.
 If you’re looking for a development partner to service your website, you’ve come to the right place!